-David Field has 17 years of senior management experience and has held a number of marketing positions.
-Most recently as Marketing Director at Brown Thomas, part of the Selfridges Group, he repositioned the brand, delivered integrated marketing plans across key categories in addition to developing a tourism strategy, which was a critical sales driver.
-Prior to joining the luxury retailer, David led the repositioning strategy at Eason where he was Head of E-commerce, Marketing and Innovation.
+David Field has seventeen years of senior management experience and has held a number of marketing positions, including Marketing Director at Brown Thomas, part of the Selfridges Group.
+David led the repositioning strategy at Eason where he was Head of E-commerce, Marketing and Innovation.
 Under his guidance, Eason’s transformed and modernised as the 125-year-old brand introduced a loyalty programme, online initiatives and a successful rebrand across the business.
-David is passionate about retail and has built up vast experience in this industry.
-He was Retail Director at Fresh, the good food market for two and half years, and developed strong supplier relations and worked collaboratively to deliver the commercial and operational strategies.
-David also worked with Glanbia in a product marketing role and started his career at Superquinn, where he spent six years learning the key skills in retail and customer engagement.
+He was Retail Director at Fresh, the good food market for two and half years.
+David also worked with Glanbia in a product marketing role and started his career at Superquinn.
 David was elected to the board at the AGM in September 2015.

 Eileen Jackson is Principal of a primary school where children’s reading for pleasure is celebrated and encouraged in numerous ways.
 She is a former member of the Church of Ireland Board of Education, and, more recently, of the Board of the National Museum of Ireland where she was a member of its Development and Corporate Committee.
 Eileen is currently a member of the Early Childhood and Primary Board of the NCCA.
 She avidly supports the development of school libraries, and recommends schools’ membership of Children’s Books Ireland.
 Eileen was elected to the board at the AGM in September 2015.